fullcube/loopback-component-fsm/README.md

 # Loopback Finite State Machine

-This loopback component provides a finite state machine for loopback model instances.
+This loopback component provides a finite state machine (powered by https://github.com/vstirbu/fsm-as-promised) for loopback model instances, enabling precise control over when model instance methods may be called.

 ### Installation